 \section{Conclusion}

-In this paper, we propose Auto Cherry-Picker, a cross-modality training data generator conditioned on a simple object list with a novel designed CLIS metric to ensure the quality of generated data.
-Auto Cherry-Picker is effective in various downstream tasks, including perception and reasoning tasks, particularly in improving the performance in annotation-scarce scenarios.
-Our proposed CLIS can be used to pick high-quality generation examples, where we also find the generated data with better CLIP scores can lead to better performance for perception tasks.
+In this paper, we propose Auto Cherry-Picker, a cross-modality training data generator conditioned on object combinations with a comprehensively designed CLIS metric to ensure the quality of generated data.
+ACP is effective in various downstream tasks, including perception and reasoning tasks, particularly in improving the performance in annotation-scarce scenarios.
+CLIS can be used to pick high-quality generation samples, where we also find the generated data with higher CLIS can lead to better performance for perception tasks.
 Moreover, our method can be easily adapted to stronger LLMs and image generation models.
-Our research bridges the gap between high-quality generation data and downstream performance.
+Our research bridges the gap between generation data and downstream performance.
 We hope our results can inspire generation metric design in the future.